Query Options Reference

 Sample error: ClusterError Pool name unknown_pool does not exist

-Default is empty string; the default query pool uses all available peers.
+Default is empty string.
+The default query pool uses all available peers.

 hdx_query_max_streams